jdarrenhunter/cake-manager/README.md

 serve the root jsp.

 3. Implemented the client app and rest resource.
-- Added integration tests for the resource controller and service.
+- Added integration tests for the cake controller and service using WireMock.
-- Implemented the rest resource controller and service which meant fleshing out alot of the implementation driven by writing unit tests.
+- Implemented the cake controller and service which meant fleshing out the implementation driven by unit tests.
 - Removed servlet.
 - Added user interface using thymeleaf templates and a new ui controller.
 - Removed jsps.
+- Added swagger documentation for the cake controller.
-- Added validation and duplicate cake handling, all tested.
+- Added validation and duplicate cake handling, fully tested.
-As part of the implementation, care was taken to separate client from rest resource with the view to a complete separation in a future commit.
+- As part of the implementation, care was taken to separate client from rest resource with the view to a complete separation in a future commit.

 4. Separation of the client app and rest resource.
 There are now two projects, a client and a